-Adulthood is the perfect time to start a new hobby.
+Adulthood is the perfect time to start a new hobby!
 So many of us lead busy daily lives with families to cook for, work to go to, or household jobs to be done.
-The danger is that we spend all our time on ‘jobs’, but research shows that doing something purely for yourself will benefit your mental and physical health.
-And if you’re lucky enough to have entered retirement, a hobby becomes even more important, to give structure to your days and keep mind and body active.
+The danger is that we spend all our time on ‘jobs’ and not purely for yourself, where spending time by ourselves will benefit our mental and physical health.
+And if you’re lucky enough to have entered retirement, a hobby becomes even more important to give structure to your day, and not to mention to keep mind and body active.

-Research from Washington-based author Dani DiPirro has shown that taking up a hobby promotes something called eustress, which means feeling excited about what you’re doing, which leads to positive feelings about life in general.
+Research from Washington-based author Dani DiPirro has shown that taking up a hobby promotes something called eustress, which means feeling excited about what you’re doing.
+This then leads to positive feelings about life in general.
 It’s basically ‘positive stress’, caused by doing something outside the normal jobs that you have to do every day.
 This eustress can be addictive, as the feel-good hormones dopamine and oxytocin are released – so the importance of hobbies is that as you improve, the positive effects increase.
-It’s win-win.
+It really is a win-win.

 The third surprising finding on the importance of hobbies, is that taking up a hobby (even a non-active one), can improve your physical health.
 Engaging in any activity that you enjoy is associated with lower blood pressure, reduced waist circumference, and lower body mass index.
 Hobbies can also help create a more positive mental state, and are associated with lower levels of depression.

 Taking up a hobby will inevitably lead to meeting new like-minded people.
 It’s well documented that remaining sociable and making new friends helps keep you feeling young.
-And you don’t need to be fearful of what to talk about, as the hobby provides the perfect connection between you.
+You won’t need to be fearful of what to talk about, as the hobby provides the perfect connection between you.